ryandev1004/CentralSale/README.md

 ```bash
 CentralSale/src/main/java/CentralSaleApplication
 ```
-Then, run the frontend by doing:
+Then, run the frontend after cd'ing into the frontend-centralsale directory then doing:

 ```bash
   npm run dev